FathimaZameena-PP/Expense-Tracker/README.md

 # Expense Tracker

-A simple React application to track daily income and expenses.
+A React application to track daily income and expenses.
 Users can add, view, and delete transactions, and see an updated balance in real-time.

 ## Features